yueguoguo/yueguoguo.github.io/_posts/2026-04-01-conway-principle.md

 of the organization, and correspondingly, there will be much overhead to communication the context to proceed with execution as the next step.

+The right approach is to architect the agentic systems with the role settings that maps the organizational communication paths.
+If the agentic system is meant for the collaboration between procurement and supply chain, then the agents should be designed to tackle the problems given the domain-specific instructions.
+That is, if the procurement agent just touched the inventory data, it can use the outcome to directly feed into the context of the supply chain agent.
+And this will not incur much overhead in communication.

 ## Organizational Boundaries

 Organizational boundaries manifest concretely through interfaces.
 For example, a